Everything you need to know about being furloughed

 The furlough scheme was due to end on 31 October 2020 and be replaced by the Job Support Scheme from 1 November.
 But the second national lockdown, which began on 5 November, caused these plans to be scrapped.

 The current furlough scheme

 On 5 November 2020 it was confirmed that the furlough scheme had been extended until the end of March 2021.
-This means that, if it ends on 31 March, the scheme will have been in place for a full calendar year.
+It was then extended once again in the recent Budget until the end of September.